Home » Destinations » Mauritius » 13 Best Swimming Beaches in Mauritius According to a Local

 North | Location on Google Maps

-Just a few meters from Mont Choisy is Trou aux Biches, which is known as the most beautiful beach on the island.
+Just a few meters from Mont Choisy is Trou aux Biches.

 With rows of palm trees, white sand, and calm shallow water, this is the ideal beach in Mauritius for swimming, especially for small children.